solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 	"url": "http://localhost:54429/en/alloy-plan/",
 	...
 ```
-Another option can be to tweak `AddToPropertyMap` where converted properties are added to the dictionary of the result model. `ExtractPropertyDataCollection` contains invocation of the [ConvertToPropertyModel](#ConvertToPropertyModel) method, so instead of tweaking the method I could have changed the invocation parameters here.
+Another option can be to tweak `AddToPropertyMap` where converted properties are added to the dictionary of the resulting model. `ExtractPropertyDataCollection` contains the invocation of the [ConvertToPropertyModel](#ConvertToPropertyModel) method, so instead of tweaking the method, I could have changed the invocation parameters here.

-And it's also always possible to create you own custom implementation of `IContentModelMapper` where it's possible to do everything in the way you want it to be.
+And it's also always possible to create your custom implementation of `IContentModelMapper` where it's possible to do everything in the way you want it to be.
 A good [example](https://github.com/episerver/musicfestival-vue-template/blob/master/src/MusicFestival.Vue.Template/Models/ExtendedContentModelMapper.cs) is available in another Episerver site template.
-It has a nice model flattening implementation.
+It has a nice implementation of model flattening.

-The only limitation which all IContentModelMapper implementations have is that resulting object will be of type `ContentApiModel`.
+The only limitation which all IContentModelMapper implementations have is that the resulting object will be of type `ContentApiModel`.
 So, all extra fields that I wanted to hide will stay in the result anyway.
 That is a place where model filtering customization comes into action.

 ### Output model filtering
 Model filtering is a way to remove properties from the data returned by the Content Delivery API.
 It is done by filtering out properties in a custom `ContentResultService` as [recommended by Episerver](https://world.episerver.com/documentation/developer-guides/content-delivery-api/how-to-customize-data-returned-to-clients/).
-That is a very powerful way to shrink your model, because you can decide yourself which fields will stay.
+That is a very powerful way to shrink your model because you can decide yourself which fields will stay.
-Prior to discovery of `ContentModelMapperBase` capabilities I was using model filtering as my main model formatting tool.
-I used Episerver's sample a base and changed it quite heavily in order to go recursively over the expanded fields.
+Before the discovery of `ContentModelMapperBase` capabilities, I was using model filtering as my main model formatting tool.
+I used Episerver's sample a base and changed it quite heavily to go recursively over the expanded fields.
 ```scharp
     [ServiceConfiguration(typeof(ContentResultService))]
     public class CustomContentResultService : ContentResultService